AKSW/QuitStore/README.md

 `-cm`, `--configmode`

 Quit-Store can be started in three different modes.
-These modes differ in how the store choses the named graphs and the corresponding files that will be part of the store.
+These modes differ in how the store chooses the named graphs and the corresponding files that will be part of the store.

 2. `configfile` - Search for a `config.ttl` file in the repository.
-3. `graphfiles` - Graph URIs are read from `*.graph` files for each RDF file (as also used by the [Virtuoso bulk loading process](https://virtuoso.openlinksw.com/dataspace/doc/dav/wiki/Main/VirtBulkRDFLoader#Bulk%20loading%20process)).
+3. `graphfiles` - Graph IRIs are read from `*.graph` files for each RDF file (as also used by the [Virtuoso bulk loading process](https://virtuoso.openlinksw.com/dataspace/doc/dav/wiki/Main/VirtBulkRDFLoader#Bulk%20loading%20process)).

 `-b`, `--basepath`

-Specifiy a basepath/application root.
+Specify a base path/application root.
 This will work with WSGI and docker only.

 `-t`, `--targetdir`

-Specifiy a target directory where the repository can be found or will be cloned (if remote is given) to.
+Specify a target directory where the repository can be found or will be cloned (if remote is given) to.

 `-r`, `-repourl`

-Specifiy a link/URI to a remote repository.
+Specify a link/URL to a remote repository.

 `-c`, `--configfile`